dell/csm-docs/content/docs/deployment/csmoperator/_index.md

 | CSM Resiliency     | 1.6.0 +   | v1.6.0 +       |

 >NOTE:
+>- Replication module installation with CSM operator for PowerStore is not currently supported.
 >- Observability module installation with CSM operator for PowerMax & PowerStore is not currently supported.
 >- Resiliency module installation with CSM operator for Unity XT is not currently supported.